clbokea/test_bank/readme.md

 This concludes the Object Oriented Analasys, Design and Programming circle.
 As you will have noticed a lot of code is still missing for you to have a fully working bank example.

-**Tast:** Finish the program, and remember to update the affected diagram and use cases if somthing changes.
+**Task:** Finish the program, and remember to update the affected diagram and use cases if somthing changes.